kcoderhtml/myblog/src/content/blog/install-monaspace.md

 That should be it!
 Hopefully you will have a beautiful custom font VS Code install.

 If you are looking for a good theme, I can highly recommend the [Catppuccin](https://marketplace.visualstudio.com/items?itemName=Catppuccin.catppuccin-vsc) theme, as that is what I use myself.
 Be sure to check out [Monaspace’s webstite](https://monaspace.githubnext.com/) as it is a work of art.
 Happy Coding! 👩‍💻

+*Updated 2024-08-22: changed mtk4 to mtk3 on the feedback of [mutammim](https://github.com/mutammim)*